Cpt-Hazama/GMod-Anti-Adware/readme.txt

-To install, please the 'Anti Adware' folder into '/GarrysMod/garrysmod/addons/' The folder structure should look like this if you installed it correctly
+To install, put the 'Anti Adware' folder into '/GarrysMod/garrysmod/addons/' The folder structure should look like this if you installed it correctly

     GarrysMod/